Cybersecurity Trends and Insights

 Implement Necessary Changes for Compliance

-It is important to regularly review and update security controls to ensure they remain effective, especially when CMMC compliance is required.
+It is important to regularly review and update security controls to ensure they remain effective, especially when is required.
 Organizations that conduct regular assessments are better equipped to adapt to changing threats and uphold regulations.

 Follow the arrows to see the steps needed to ensure compliance with cybersecurity regulations.
 Each box represents a key action in the process, helping you understand what to do next.